atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 (5) Grab bars shall not rotate within their fittings.

+#### 4.26.4 ELIMINATING HAZARDS

-**4.26.4 ELIMINATING HAZARDS.** A handrail or grab bar and any wall or other surface adjacent to it shall be free of any sharp or abrasive elements.
+A handrail or grab bar and any wall or other surface adjacent to it shall be free of any sharp or abrasive elements.
 Edges shall have a minimum radius of 1/8 in (3.2 mm).

-**4.27 CONTROLS AND OPERATING MECHANISMS.**
+### 4.27 CONTROLS AND OPERATING MECHANISMS

+#### 4.27.1 GENERAL

-**4.27.1 GENERAL.** Controls and operating mechanisms required to be accessible by 4.1 shall comply with 4.27.
+Controls and operating mechanisms required to be accessible by 4.1 shall comply with 4.27.

+#### 4.27.2 CLEAR FLOOR SPACE

-**4.27.2 CLEAR FLOOR SPACE. **Clear floor space complying with 4.2.4 that allows a forward or a parallel approach by a person using a wheelchair shall be provided at controls, dispensers, receptacles, and other operable equipment.
+Clear floor space complying with 4.2.4 that allows a forward or a parallel approach by a person using a wheelchair shall be provided at controls, dispensers, receptacles, and other operable equipment.

+#### 4.27.3* HEIGHT

-**4.27.3* HEIGHT. **The highest operable part of all controls, dispensers, receptacles, and other operable equipment shall be placed within at least one of the reach ranges specified in 4.2.5 and 4.2.6.
+The highest operable part of all controls, dispensers, receptacles, and other operable equipment shall be placed within at least one of the reach ranges specified in 4.2.5 and 4.2.6.
 Except where the use of special equipment dictates otherwise, electrical and communications system receptacles on walls shall be mounted no less than 15 in (380 mm) above the floor.

+#### 4.27.4 OPERATION

-**4.27.4 OPERATION.** Controls and operating mechanisms shall be operable with one hand and shall not require tight grasping, pinching, or twisting of the wrist.
+Controls and operating mechanisms shall be operable with one hand and shall not require tight grasping, pinching, or twisting of the wrist.
 The force required to activate controls shall be no greater than 5 lbf (22.2 N).

-**4.28 ALARMS.**
+### 4.28 ALARMS

+#### 4.28.1 GENERAL

-**4.28.1 GENERAL.** Alarm systems required to be accessible by 4.1 shall comply with 4.28.
+Alarm systems required to be accessible by 4.1 shall comply with 4.28.

+#### 4.28.2* AUDIBLE ALARMS

-**4.28.2* AUDIBLE ALARMS.** If provided, audible emergency alarms shall produce a sound that exceeds the prevailing equivalent sound level in the room or space by at least 15 decibels or exceeds any maximum sound level with a duration of 30 seconds by 5 decibels, whichever is louder.
+If provided, audible emergency alarms shall produce a sound that exceeds the prevailing equivalent sound level in the room or space by at least 15 decibels or exceeds any maximum sound level with a duration of 30 seconds by 5 decibels, whichever is louder.
 Sound levels for alarm signals shall not exceed 120 decibels.

+#### 4.28.3* VISUAL ALARMS

-**4.28.3* VISUAL ALARMS.** If provided, electrically powered internally illuminated emergency exit signs shall flash as a visual emergency alarm in conjunction with audible emergency alarms.
+If provided, electrically powered internally illuminated emergency exit signs shall flash as a visual emergency alarm in conjunction with audible emergency alarms.
 The flashing frequency of visual alarm devices shall be less than 5 Hz.
 If such alarms use electricity from the building as a power source, then they shall be installed on the same system as the audible emergency alarms.

 *EXCEPTIONS:*